 - shall not constitute an express or implied admission of fault, professional misconduct, poor professional performance or unfitness to practice in relation to any complaint made by the patient to a regulatory body subsequently.

-The Regulations (Civil Liability (Open Disclosure) (Prescribed Statements) Regulations 2018) accompanying Part 4 of the Act will also come into effect on 23rd September 2018.
+The Regulations (Civil Liability (Open Disclosure) (Prescribed Statements) Regulations 2018) accompanying Part 4 of the Act came into effect on 23rd September 2018

 These regulations provide the form of various written statement(s) to be provided and/or maintained on record by the health service provider in relation to the open disclosure process.

 Full details of the act and regulations are available via the links below: